eburchfield/emilyburchfield/content/project/diversity/index.md

 Our goal is to provide solutions for sustainable agriculture by characterizing how and why landscape simplification affects ecosystem health and agricultural productivity and by identifying barriers to landscape diversification.

-This project is funded by GRANT INFORMATION.
 Other folks on the grant are [Dr. Kate Nelson](https://www.k-state.edu/geography/people/faculty/knelson.html) and [Dr. Jeremy Cowan](https://hnr.k-state.edu/people/faculty/cowan-jeremy/index.html) both at Kansas State University.

 ## Publications

 * Spangler, K., **Burchfield, E.**, Schumacher, B. (2019) Past and current dynamics of US agricultural land use and policy.
 In press at _Frontiers in Sustainable Food Systems._
 * **Burchfield, E.**, Nelson, K., Spangler, K. (2019).
 The impact of agricultural diversification on U.S. crop production. _Agriculture, Ecosystems & Environment._ _285_ 106615. [https://doi.org/10.1016/j.agee.2019.106615](https://doi.org/10.1016/j.agee.2019.106615).
 Preprint available[here](/files/Burchfield_SDI_preprint.pdf)

+## Talks

+* Overview of our AEE paper given to the PhenoRob group at the University of Bonn in June, 2020.
+Video link [here](https://www.youtube.com/watch?v=2qbEkD6eQtI)